Wildlife Conservation Success Stories

 For four decades, Servheen has been involved in the recovery of the fortunes of grizzly bears in the Northern Rockies, 35 of those years as the national grizzly bear recovery coordinator for the U.S. Fish and Wildlife Service.
 Around the same time, Smith was involved in wolf management in the upper Midwest and later became chief wolf researcher in Yellowstone National Park.
 Today, both are retired from government service and can speak more openly about the state of both species and what trend lines indicate for their future.
 The recovery of grizzly bears and wolves has been hailed as two of the largest wildlife recoveries in conservation history.
 In this essay written for

-See also Best Wildlife Conservation Organizations
+See also Wildlife Conservation And Habitat Preservation

 , they share their thoughts below.
 Note: We will be hosting these two highly regarded big-picture thinkers at two events in Bozeman and Missoula in October. —Todd Wilkinson,